- Ear, Nose & Throat

 Fellowship trained in Sports Medicine

-Dr. Reeves sees patients at the Northwest YMCA facility and in Martinsville, and serves as the team physician for Bedford North Lawrence High School.
+Dr. Reeves sees patients at the Northwest YMCA in Bloomington and in Bedford.

 Board certified in Orthopedic Surgery